 Planning together results in both teachers having a clear idea of the goals for both the curriculum learning area/s and for English language learning.
 Collaborative planning will mean that EAL learners will be developing skills and understandings that will help them to achieve the mainstream classroom goals.

 Victorian Curriculum content objectives:

 Think about what you want students to know and understand from completing this unit.
 What issues are important in the topic?
-Are there any particular subject area outcomes that are being focused on in the unit?
+Are there any particular learning area outcomes that are being focused on in the unit?
 You might also like to note where particular topics make matches with the Victorian Curriculum, e.g. Science Level 3 – Earth and Space Sciences.
 Record only the actual content knowledge or understandings that you hope students will learn from doing this topic – the language learning objectives are described elsewhere.
 Limit the number of topic goals; if there are more than a few, then the unit is probably too big and possibly too vague.
 Include issues that are important to the topic.

 The name of the unit/topic should be recorded here, and perhaps also the name of the theme from which it has been derived.